mingderwang/gas/README.md

 But gas is very new, so in the future

-I wish this framework might not be a fastest but it's a very fast and full feature framework.
+I wish this framework might not be a fastest but it will very fast and full featured.

 ### Roadmap
 - [ ] Models